-Unitholders whose units are redeemed on the December Valuation Date in each year will be entitled to receive a redemption price per unit equal to the net asset value per unit determined as of such Valuation Date.
-For unitholders whose units are redeemed on any other Valuation Date, the redemption price per unit will be equal to the lesser of: (i) 95 percent of the Market Price and (ii) 100 percent of the Closing Market Price of the units on the applicable Valuation Date, minus an amount equal to the aggregate of all brokerage fees, commissions and other costs incurred by the Fund in connection with such payment, including, but not limited to, costs incurred in liquidating securities held in the Fund's portfolio.
+Units may be surrendered at any time for redemption but will be redeemed only on a monthly valuation date.
+Unitholders whose units are redeemed on a Valuation Date will be entitled to receive a redemption price per unit equal to the lesser of: (i) 95 percent of the Market Price and ii) 100 percent of the Closing Market Price of the units on the applicable Redemption Date, minus an amount equal to the aggregate of all brokerage fees, commissions and other costs incurred by the Fund in connection with such payment, including but not limited to, costs incurred in liquidating securities held in the Fund's Financial Portfolio.
+Unitholders whose units are redeemed on the annual December valuation date will be entitled to receive a redemption price per unit equal to the net asset value per unit.